jnozzi/cocoadev.com/markdown/RetainReleaseTips.md

-This can be used in dealloc for each field, remember to balance any stray alloc|copy|new|mutableCopy ... and sleep easily at night. -- General/MikeAmy
+This can be used in dealloc for each field, remember to balance any stray alloc|copy|new|mutableCopy ... and sleep easily at night. -- MikeAmy

 void inline clear(id *old)
 {